Installation#

 Interval to 0.1

-This will start a simulation and update the graphical interface as in the figure below.
+This will initiate a simulation and update the graphical interface, as shown in the figure below.

-By clicking on the Play button in the toolbar, we can then inspect the evolution of the mobility of the UE and the corresponding rays that illustrate how the radiation emitted by the RU reaches the UE.
+By clicking the Play button in the toolbar, you can inspect the evolution of UE mobility and the corresponding rays that illustrate how the radiation emitted by the RU reaches the UE.

 Detailed Explanation#

-The installation process as described above is intended to be automatic and to abstract away as much of the underlying provisioning as possible.
+The installation process, as described above, is intended to be automatic and to abstract away as much of the underlying provisioning as possible.
 However, there are times when these extra details are helpful.
-This next section goes into detail on some of the most common sources of problems.
+The following section provides detailed information on some of the most common sources of problems.

 Azure - Subscriptions#